alrokayan/kubecsv/README.md

 `kubecsv` supports almost all of the 700+ TrueCharts charts.
 You can view them here: https://truecharts.org/charts/description-list/

 ## Options:
-- `./kubecsv` will an interactive script with a set of tools, where you can choose to deploy and step and or run any of the tools
+- `./kubecsv` will an interactive script with a set of tools, where you can choose to deploy and step and or run any of the tools (interactive)
 - `./kubecsv 0` will run step 0 (uninstalling), see details below (non-interactive)
 - `./kubecsv 1` will run step 1 (installing), see details below (non-interactive)
-- `./kubecsv 2` will run step 2 (create the cluster), see details below(non-interactive)
+- `./kubecsv 2` will run step 2 (create the cluster), see details below (non-interactive)
-- `./kubecsv 3` will run step 3 (deploy k8s network), see details below(non-interactive)
+- `./kubecsv 3` will run step 3 (deploy k8s network), see details below (non-interactive)
-- `./kubecsv 4` will run step 4 (generate an example deploy.csv), see details below(non-interactive)
+- `./kubecsv 4` will run step 4 (generate an example deploy.csv), see details below (non-interactive)
-- `./kubecsv 5` will run step 5 (deploy deploy.csv), see details below(non-interactive)
+- `./kubecsv 5` will run step 5 (deploy deploy.csv), see details below (non-interactive)
-- `./kubecsv all` will run the steps 0 to 5, one by one(non-interactive)
+- `./kubecsv all` will run the steps 0 to 5, one by one (WARNING: error handling is not implimented) (non-interactive)
 - `./kubecsv un3` Will undoes the actions performed in steps 3 and 5, effectively removing all applications and the Kubernetes network configuration (non-interactive)
 - `./kubecsv un5` Will specifically targets the undoing of step 5, removing all applications deployed from the `deploy.csv` without affecting the network configuration (non-interactive)
-- `./kubecsv k` Will run k9s monitoring tool using the configured kubeconfig
+- `./kubecsv k` Will run k9s monitoring tool using the configured kubeconfig (interactive)

+## .env
+On the first run of the `kubecsv`, the `.env` file (if doesn't exist), will he created by answering a set of questions regarding the cluster nodes, their ssh access, and Kubernetes network CIDR.
+The script will be updated on step `1` to add the the Kubernetes version.
+Also on step `4` to save the inputed values to create the `deploy.csv` file.
+Also on running network dignostic tool pod to save the network configurations

 ## Logs
-Every time you run the script, a `logs` folder will be created contains your current and past logs
+Every time you run the script, a `logs` folder will be created contains (if needed) your current and past logs

-## The Five Steps
+## kubecsv Steps
+The scrpt is devided into six distinguished steps as following:

 ### Step 0: Uninstall Everything
 - This step involves cleaning up or uninstalling all components related to the Kubernetes cluster that were previously installed or configured by this script.
 It might include removing installed packages, deleting configuration files, and cleaning up any temporary files created during the process.